Máel Ruba: Death

-According to local tradition, on his last journey he was killed by Danish vikings, probably at Teampull, around nine miles up the Strathnaver from Farr, where he had built a monastic cell, and was buried near the River Naver, not far from his cell, where his grave is still marked by "a rough cross-marked stone".
+According to local tradition, on his last journey he was killed by Danish vikings, probably at Teampull, around nine miles up Strathnaver from Farr, where he had built a monastic cell, and was buried near the River Naver, not far from his cell, where his grave is still marked by "a rough cross-marked stone".
 However, 722 may be too early for Scandinavian raiders to have been involved, as the first historically recorded Viking attacks on Scotland and Ireland date to the 790s.

 Another tradition, found in the Aberdeen Breviary, is that he was killed at Urquhart and buried at Abercrossan.
 This is probably a mistake arising from a confusion of Gaelic place-names.

 The most reliable sources, contemporary Irish annals, record that he 'died' at Applecross in his 80th year.

 Cult

 Máel Ruba was, after St Columba, perhaps the most popular saint of north-west Scotland.
 At least twenty-one churches are dedicated to him, and Dean Reeves enumerates about forty forms of his name.
 His death occurred on 21 April, and in Ireland his feast has always been kept on this day; however, in Scotland (probably owing to the confusion with Saint Rufus) it has also been kept on 27 August.
 On 5 July 1898, Pope Leo XIII restored his feast for the Catholic Church in Scotland, to be kept on 27 August.
 In the calendar of saints of the Scottish Episcopal Church he is honoured on 20 April.
-Because his feast day was on 25 August, folk etymology led some people to confuse "Summereve's Fair" with a secular fair celebrating the season.
+Because due to a typographical error centuries ago, his feast day was observed on 25 August, and folk etymology led some people to confuse "Summereve's Fair" with a secular fair celebrating the season.

 Máel Ruba's name has given rise to numerous corruptions; for example in Keith, Moray, he is referred to as "St Rufus", and St Rufus Church is dedicated to him.
 In other parts of Scotland, his name was variously rendered as "Maree" (as in the Loch), "Summereve" (i.e., St Maol Rubha) etc. There are several locations named after Máel Ruba such as Loch Maree.
+He is said to have established a hermitage on Isle Maree.

 In the 17th century the Presbytery of Dingwall was disturbed by reports of several rituals, evidently of pagan origin, such as the sacrificing of bulls, on an island in Loch Maree.
 These revolved round a debased memory of Máel Ruba, whose legacy had perhaps become mixed with an ancient pre-Christian cult of 'God Mourie'.